 #3.
 And last but not least, there is somewhat of a learning curve.
-Let's address that now, shall we?
+Let's address that now,

 This type of grinder usually has a clear plastic top that covers a coffee bean reservoir.
 The blade looks (and works) like a propeller and is seated in the center of the reservoir.
 The beans are poured into the reservoir and the top is replaced.

 Putting some pressure on the top or in some cases holding pressure on a button causes the blade to spin, pulverizing the coffee beans.
 Blade grinders are handled manually so they have no settings.